max-zaiets/AML_Transaction_Monitoring/README.md

 ![Fraud Over Time](screenshots/pbi3.PNG)

 **Page 4 — Risk Accounts**
-Applying the two detection rules produces a prioritized list of accounts for investigation, classified as HIGH or MEDIUM risk.
-Instead of reviewing 3 million transactions, a compliance analyst starts from the top of this list.
+Applying the two detection rules produces a prioritized list of accounts for investigation.
+The table shows the top 30 accounts ranked by risk score, with columns for account ID, risk tier, score, number of rules triggered, and which rule fired.
+The donut chart breaks the full flagged population into two tiers: 99.57% of accounts fall into HIGH risk (score ≥ 3), driven primarily by the High-Value CASH_OUT rule which assigns 3 points per transaction.
+Accounts at the top of the list with score 6 have triggered the High-Value CASH_OUT rule multiple times — a pattern consistent with repeat offenders or mule accounts being actively used.

 ![Risk Accounts](screenshots/pbi4.PNG)